Greater Swiss Mountain Dog: Prevailing theory

 It was assumed that the Greater Swiss Mountain Dog had almost died out by the late 19th century, because their work was being done by other breeds or machines, but they were rediscovered in the early 1900s.

-to an advocate of the Swiss mountain dogs, geology professor Albert Heim (April 12, 1849 - August 31, 1937).
+In 1908, two short-haired Bernese Mountain Dogs were shown by Franz Schertenlieb to an advocate of the Swiss mountain dog, geology professor Albert Heim.

 Heim was a Sennenhund expert, and started to encourage breeders to take an interest in them.
 These efforts resulted in the re-establishment of the breed.
 The first breed club was formed in 1912 to promote the Greater Swiss Mountain Dog.
 The Bernese Mountain Dog and the Greater Swiss Mountain Dog are two of four distinctive farm-type dogs of Swiss origin who were saved from extinction and revitalized by Schertenlieb in the late 1800s.

 Secondary theory

 Dr. Hans Raber commented on this discrepancy in his book, Die Schweizer Hunderassen:

 If this dog was commonly kept around 1870, it is unbelievable that only 30 years later you could only find him in remote valleys in the Bern area.